 The “domestic church” refers to the spiritual life of the Christian family who incorporates prayers, traditions, and religious instruction as the center of the Catholic hearth and home.
 The domestic church, as Pope Emeritus Benedict XVI describes in a 2012 letter, is “a place of formation in faith and prayer, a seedbed of vocations, the natural school of virtues and ethical values, and the primary living cell of society.”

-Appointed by God to protect Jesus and Mary, so now Saint Joseph is the protector of the Universal Church, considered the family of God in this world.
+Appointed by God to protect Jesus and Mary, so now St. Joseph is the protector of the Universal Church, considered the family of God in this world.
 We are the members of the family of God because we have God the Father as our adoptive father through the filiation we receive at baptism.
 The foster-father of the Son of God is also a father to us through baptism.
 Joseph’s paternal protection of the Lord Jesus continues even from Heaven, as he watches over Christ’s Mystical Body on earth.
 He is the icon on earth of a loving and caring father, modeled after God our Father.
 Saint James reminds us, “Every best gift, and every perfect gift, is from above, coming down from the Father of lights, with whom there is no change, nor shadow of alteration” (James 1:17).

-For this reason, Saint Joseph has long been honored as the Patron Saint of the Universal Church.
+For this reason, St. Joseph has long been honored as the Patron Saint of the Universal Church.
 On December 8, 1870, when Blessed Pope Pius IX declared Joseph Patron of the Universal Church, he also raised his feast day of March 19 to the highest liturgical rank in the universal calendar of the Church.
 This occurred at a difficult time for the Church when he wrote: “Because of this sublime dignity which God conferred on his most faithful servant, the Church has always most highly honored and praised blessed Joseph next to his spouse, the Virgin Mother of God, and has besought his intercession in times of trouble.”

 It was indeed troubled times for the Church.
 Ten years earlier, the defeat of the papal army by Italian troops on September 18, 1860 at the Battle of Castelfidardo led to the loss of the Papal States and loss of the Pope’s temporal power.
 In that occasion, the pope stated that the Church was “beset by enemies on every side, and is weighed down by calamities so heavy that ungodly men assert that the gates of hell have at length prevailed against her.”